jmattheis/goverter/docs/guide/output-same-package.md

 <<< @../../example/samepackage/generated.go
 :::

-or by defining a global varibale with the type of the interface and then assigning it in a different file containing a [Build Constraint](../reference/build-constraint.md).
+or by defining a global variable with the type of the interface and then assigning it in a different file containing a [Build Constraint](../reference/build-constraint.md).